Charles Donald Albury: Atomic bombing of Nagasaki

 On August 9, 1945, just three days after the bombing of Hiroshima, Sweeney's crew, with Albury as co-pilot, took off in the B-29 Superfortress, nicknamed the Bockscar, which would drop the atomic bomb known as the "Fat Man" on the city of Nagasaki.
 The attack was delayed by cloud cover until the crew located a hole in the clouds.
-The Bockscar dropped the 10,200-pound "Fat Man" on the city of Nagasaki, instantly killing 40,000 people, the vast majority of them munitions workers.
+The Bockscar dropped the 10,200-pound "Fat Man" on the city of Nagasaki, instantly killing 40,000 people.
+The bomb exploded in the Urakami Valley where two major munition factories were located.
 An additional 35,000 Japanese citizens would succumb from radiation sickness and other injuries in the aftermath of the bombing.

 Immediately after the formal surrender of Japan on September 2, 1945, Albury flew with Tibbetts, Sweeney and close to twenty other members of their aircrews to Japan.
 The group eventually reached Nagasaki and witnessed on the ground the destruction caused by the atomic bomb.

 Albury stated repeatedly during his life that he did not have any remorse for the attack or his role in the attack on Nagasaki, noting that many more lives would have been lost if the United States had launched a full invasion of mainland Japan.

 Post-war life

 At the end of World War II, Albury moved to Coral Gables, Florida with his wife, Roberta.
-He chose a career as a commercial airline pilot for the now defunct Eastern Airlines and flew during their 1989 strike.
+He chose a career as a commercial airline pilot for the now defunct Eastern Air Lines and flew during their 1989 strike, causing him to be placed on the pilot industry's unofficial "Jumpseat Protection List" as a strikebreaker.
 He later became the co-manager of Eastern's Airbus A300 training program.
 He later moved to a house in Hunter's Creek (south Orlando) where he lived until his death.

 Charles Donald Albury died on May 23, 2009, at a hospital in Orlando, Florida, at the age of 88.
 He had suffered from congestive heart failure for several years before his death.
 He appeared in the Smithsonian Networks program Smithsonian Channel's War Stories, "The Men Who Brought the Dawn", in 1995, giving his recollections and reflections on the two atomic bomb missions.